 The three major faults resulting in severe danger that Federal Pacific Electric (FPE) circuit breaker panels could pose is:

-Federal Pacific Electric panels may not meet today’s redesigned security codes.
+- Federal Pacific Electric boards may not meet today’s redesigned security codes.

 - Wires might be swarmed inside the board box.

 - Breakers might be still dynamic when in the down position.

 - Split bus breakers might no more meet redesigned security codes.

 - Federal Pacific Electric boards might have noteworthy outline defects.